-- 1. Router transmits its distance vector to each of its neighbors. - 2.
+- 1. A router transmits its distance vector to each of its neighbors in a routing packet. - 2.
 Each router receives and saves the most recently received distance vector from each of its neighbors. - 3.
 A router recalculates its distance vector when: - a.
 It receives a distance vector from a neighbor containing different information than before. - b.
 It discovers that a link to a neighbor has gone down (i.e., a topology change). - The DV calculation is based on minimizing the cost to each destination.